-As a Municipality, our performance must be evaluated based on our execution of programs and projects that are contained in this document.
-It therefore gives me a great pleasure to present the 2014/15 financial year Fezile Dabi Integrated Development Plan.
+As a Municipality, our performance must be evaluated based on our execution of programs and projects that are contained in this integrated development plan.
+It therefore gives me a great pleasure to present the 2015/16 financial year Fezile Dabi Integrated Development Plan.